eliangcs/pystock-crawler/README.rst

 that lists symbols line by line.
 For example, the inline string can be something like ``AAPL,GOOG,FB``.
 And the text file may look like this::

-    # Comment to be ignored
+    # This line is comment
     AAPL    Put anything you want here
     GOOG    Since the text here is ignored
     FB